nicolaspearson/kubernetes.api.gateway/README.md

 You will notice that it displays the images available to Minikube, but not the images that have already been created on your local machine.
 Minikube runs in a VM and therefore your images cannot be simply be shared, you will need to create the images within the Minikube context, e.g.

-1. Open the project: `cd react-lupinemoon-client` / Open the api project: `cd lupinemoon.api.gateway`
+1. Open the project: `cd react-lupinemoon-client` / Open the api project: `cd node.api.gateway`
 2. View local images: `docker image ls`
 3. Switch to Minikube Docker Env: `eval $(minikube docker-env)`
 4. View Minikube images: `docker image ls`